Annual Governance Statement for the Governing Body:

-The governing body is currently made up of 9 members and we have 4 co-opted vacancies to fill.
+The governing body is currently made up of 10 members and we have 1 co-opted vacancy to fill.
 Membership details and a brief pen portrait of each governor can be found on our website.

 The governing body works alongside a professional clerk who is responsible for arranging meetings, taking minutes and providing advice on procedural matters.
 Minutes of meetings are approved and are available for viewing upon request.

-The full governing body meets 3 times per year.
-We also have the following committees/ sub groups
+The full governing body meets at least 3 times per year.
+In 2022/23 we also had the following committees/ subgroups

 The governing body and the committees all have clear terms of reference and all Governors are required to abide by a Code of Conduct.

-· To ensure all staff have high ambitions for all children, delivering a broad and balanced curriculum that builds hoping long term memory with clear end points.
+- To ensure all staff have high ambitions for all children, delivering a broad and balanced curriculum that builds upon long term memory with clear end points.

 Safeguarding is of paramount importance.
 The governing body meets all statutory requirements in terms of training and policy approval.
 We have a safeguarding governor who acts as a link between the Designated Safeguarding Lead and the governing body.

 Governors undertake regular training to ensure they are compliant with their statutory responsibilities.
 In 2022/23 training was undertaking in the following areas:

 The governing body regularly review their effectiveness.
 In 2022/23 we commissioned a skills audit to ensure that we have the necessary skills and experience to successfully undertake our roles.
 The audit identified gaps in Risk Management and knowledge of Buildings and Maintenance.
 These gaps will be addressed by governor training or through future governor recruitment.
 Following the skills audit, governors agreed that a focus of future recruitment would be to broaden the diversity of the board to better represent the local community.